Get an Internship or Co-op

 - Adheres to the program requirements as outlined in the Syllabus (PDF).

-- Submits assignments and monthly hours reports via Blackboard.
+- Submits assignments and monthly hours reports via Canvas.
 Please contact the Student Help Desk or the Career Center if you need assistance.

 - Completes the Student Orientation.